 When it comes to professional wine people, Ben Glover is about as top-of-the-tree as it gets, in this country anyway.
 He has ‘Chief Winemaker’ and ‘Director of Winemaking’ titles from internationally acclaimed brands such as Wither Hills, Lindauer, Huntaway and Corbans on his resumé, and was most recently Group Winemaker for Accolade New Zealand, sourcing fruit from Hawke’s Bay, Waipara, Marlborough and Central Otago for brands such as Mud House.
-There are trophy cabinets all over the country creaking under the weight of all the heavy metal Ben’s wines have won over the years, which is why he’s now considered one of the most talented and respected winemakers in the business.
 In 2016 he made the decision to leave his day job, to go live with the family wine brand, Zephyr.

 Ben is a past Wine Marlborough committee member, chair of the Bragato Wine Show (New Zealand’s only single vineyard wine show) and was chair of Pinot Noir 2017 New Zealand, the world’s largest and most prestigious pinot noir event, held every four years in Wellington.